Christine-Only/Christine-Only/README.md

 - 🔭 I’m currently looking for a job, Referrals are welcome

-- 🌱 I’m currently learning RN 、Nest and Postgres
+- 🌱 I’m currently learning RN 、Nest and PostgreSQL

 - 📫 How to contact me tsy17321289030@163.com